 On March 12, 2011, police found an injured Norwood inside the Lululemon store, bound by a zip tie.
-She told police two masked men dressed in black attacked and sexually assaulted Murray and herself the previous night after closing.
+She told police two masked men dressed in black attacked and sexually assaulted Murray and herself the previous night after they closed the store.

 But police quickly charged Norwood with the crime a few days later.